 That’s the question that the William and Flora Hewlett Foundation along with 4 other funders asked Bridgespan tackle through a rigorous study—first a compilation of existing literature and insights, and second, of both successful collaboratives as well as those that faltered or failed.

-Join us as we get insights, lessons, and strategies from the research commissioned and conducted by our presenters Fay Twersky (Hewlett Foundation) and Alison Powell (The Bridgespan Group) and hear about local efforts from other leaders in the field.
+Join us as we get insights, lessons, and strategies from the research commissioned and conducted by our presenters Fay Twersky (Hewlett Foundation) and Alison Powell (The Bridgespan Group) and hear a response from Matt Cervantes (Sierra Health Foundation) as well as local and statewide efforts from other leaders in the field.

 - How funder collaboratives can add value